-A continually increasing, 79%1 of job seekers were using social media during their job search.
-And according to Jobvite, 55%2 of recruiters don’t have mobile career websites.
+A continually increasing 79%1 of job seekers were using social media during their job search.
+Also, according to Jobvite, 55%2 of recruiters don’t have mobile career websites.

 With so much traffic coming from mobile, and nearly everyone having a phone attached to their hand, employers need to shift focus on becoming more mobile friendly.
 Social media is a great way for companies to show potential, and current employees, their culture and appreciation.

 Nearly 2 in 3 say their employer does not (or know how to) use social media to promote job openings.1